Help Put Oregon on the Map! Virtual Map-a-thon

 - Sara Bard Field*: Suffrage speaker at multiple events across Oregon.
 Field joined the Congressional Union, later the National Women’s Party, and continued her activism until ratification of the 19th Amendment in 1920.*Sara Bard Field was also known as Sara Bard Field Ehrgott, which was her married name.
 After her divorce she went by Sara Bard Field for the rest of her life.
 (Nomination complete, site listed on NVWT map.
 Nominated by Karl Vercouteren of the Original Courthouse and Wasco County Historical Society)

 - Sylvia Thompson (D-The Dalles): Sponsor of House Joint Resolution No. 1, the bill to ratify the 19th Amendment.
-(Assigned to Layne Sawyer)
+(Nomination complete, site listed on NVWT map, Nominated by Layne Sawyer)

 Want to add a site from Southern Oregon?
 Look no further!

 Like championing underdogs?
 Anti-suffragists await!

 Highlight men involved in the suffrage movement?
 Check!

 In addition to this first list we’ll continue to compile more sites.
 But, we don’t know every person, place, or organization involved in Oregon’s decades-long suffrage movement.
 Perhaps you know of a person, event, or organization associated with a building or location in your city, town, or region connected to Oregon’s woman suffrage history.
 We welcome your suggestions for nominating that site, and to learn something new ourselves.
 Please contact us and we’ll help you determine what materials you need to document the site and use that information to submit a successful entry on the National Votes for Women Trail.